jp-moreno/restify/README.md

 ## Note 1: Pagination

-Many components you have to work on such notifications, comments, Currently the api returns http://localhost:8000/whatever however the frontend must call http://jpmoreno.ca/restify/api/
+Many components you have to work on such notifications, comments, Currently the api returns http://localhost:8000/whatever however the frontend must call http://jpmoreno.ca/restify/api/ .
+Use the getCorrectUrl function to get the correct url

 ## Note 2: Likes/follows bug